 In fact, Groot Constantia bottles, bottle shards and bottle seals dating from as far back as 1774 have been found in far corners of the world in some unusual circumstances, with one bottle was found at the bottom of the ocean in the archipelago outside Stockholm in the late 1940’s by a diver; three bottles were discovered in the cellar of a castle near Belgium that date to the period 1760 – 1840; a bottle piece featuring the Constantia bottle seal was discovered on a beach in the Delaware Bay and identified by historians to be part of the cargo of the Severn – a ship that was stranded there in 1774; another find was a very crude example of the Constantia wine seal – evidently far older than all the other examples – which was unearthed in an excavation in Meiningen in Germany.

 Naudé explains that over the years the wine produced on the estate has caught the attention of influential people across the globe.
 “Aristocracy made sure that they had enough stock of this acclaimed and precious product.
-It is recorded that King Louis Philippe of France was a regular client of Groot Constantia with several repeat orders.
+It is recorded that Louis Phillipe (King of the French) was a regular client of Groot Constantia with several repeat orders.
 A glass of Groot Constantia wine was one of Napoleon’s last wishes before he died in exile on St Helena.
 The British Royal family as well as Frederic the Great of Prussia, have also all appreciated the Groot Constantia wine.”

 330 years of production later and the Groot Constantia wines continue to move from strength to strength – having collectively won 82 gold medals since 2003.